How to handle challenging behaviours in dementia care

 How can you assist those living with dementia?

-• Communicate clearly – speak slowly and repeat yourself if you feel the need to do so
+• Communicate clearly – speak slowly and repeat yourself if you need to do so.

-• Remember the goods – try to help the individual recall something good from their past such as the music they listened to when they were younger or memorable historic events
+• Remember the good times – try to help the individual recall something good from their past such as the music they listened to when they were younger or memorable historic events.

 What should the aims of any intervention try to avoid or reduce?